Impeachment trial

 An impeachment trial is a trial that functions as a component of an impeachment.
-Several governments utilize impeachment trials as a part of their processes for impeachment, but differ as to when in the impeachment process trials take place and how such trials are held.
+Several governments utilize impeachment trials as a part of their processes for impeachment.
+Differences exist between governments as to what stage trials take place in their processes for impeachment, and how such trials are held.

 Trial as an earlier stage of an impeachment process

 In some countries, the term "impeachment" refers to the ultimate removal of an officeholder.
 In some such countries, a trial process is a component of the process related to impeachment, and occurs prior to an "impeachment" vote.
 An example of a government where this is the case is Brazil.

-Trial as the final stage of a bifurcated impeachment process
+Trial as the final stage of a two-stage impeachment process

-Several other governments use a bifurcated (two-stage) process in which a vote to "impeach" triggers a subsequent trial in which the "impeached" individual is tried to determine whether they should be removed from office.
+Several other governments use a two-stage process in which a vote to "impeach" triggers a subsequent trial in which the "impeached" individual is tried to determine whether they should be removed from office.